-Apple supplier Japan Display aims to seal $468 million bailout deal by end-October - CEO
+Apple supplier Japan Display says aims to seal $468 million bailout deal this month

 Japan Display has said Hong Kong-based Oasis Management still plans to contribute $150-180 million, while a major Japan Display client, which sources said is Apple, intends to invest $200 million.

+The Japanese display maker has been unprofitable for the last five years, as a late shift to organic light-emitting diode (OLED) screens has cost it orders from Apple.
+The U.S. tech giant accounted for 60.6% of Japan Display’s revenue in the last financial year ended March.

-Orders for LCD screens from a major customer have been “stronger than previously planned,” Kikuoka also said.
+Orders for LCD screens from a major customer have been “stronger than previously planned,” Kikuoka said.
 The comment follows a recent Nikkei Asian Review report that Apple has asked suppliers to increase production of its iPhone 11 models by around 10%.

+Kikuoka also said the company has started producing OLED screens.
+Sources have said Japan Display will produce OLED screens for the Apple Watch this year.

+Asked about mass-production of OLED panels for smartphones, he said the company would seek business partners or investors and avoid having excessive capacity.

-Reporting by Makiko Yamazaki and Noriyuki Hirata; Editing by David Dolan
+Reporting by Makiko Yamazaki and Noriyuki Hirata; Editing by David Dolan and Edwina Gibbs